 Owners, managers and enforcement agencies

-If you are the owner or manager of a historic place, the Heritage Crime Prevention Measures guidance will help you consider what actions to you take to make it more secure.
+If you are the owner or manager of a historic place, the Heritage Crime Prevention Measures guidance will help you consider what actions you can take to make it more secure.

 Please be aware that some actions may require consent, so contact your Local Authority Conservation Department for advice before doing any work which might affect your property.

 More generally, you may wish to use our guidance to: